World Golf Tour: Tiers and levels

 WGT Golf players are assigned to "tiers" reflecting their skill.
-From lowest to highest, the tiers are Hack, Amateur, Pro, Tour Pro, Expert, Tour Expert, Master, Tour Master, Legend, Tour Legend, Champion and Tour Champion.
+From lowest to highest, the tiers are Hack, Amateur, Pro, Tour Pro, Master, Tour Master, Legend, Tour Legend, Champion and Tour Champion.

 Players advance from one tier to the next based on their current scoring average and number of rounds played at their current tier.
 Players are challenged at each successive tier by facing standard playing conditions featuring longer tees and/or faster greens.
 Players can only rise; players cannot retreat from that tier to a lower one even if the average score rises.
 Certain tournaments on the site are open only to players in certain tiers, and in some competitions between players of different tiers the players play from different sets of tees depending on each player's tier.

 According to player research on the site, as of October 2011 there were over 1,900 WGT Golf players who had advanced to the Legend tier.

 Apart from tiers, players are also assigned to "levels" which chiefly reflect the amount of play rather than the player's skill.
 Players "level up" by earning "experience points," which are based on playing games in certain formats, playing on consecutive days, winning awards and so on.
 The number of experience points required to rise to the next level increases dramatically as higher levels are reached.
 Levels are important to players because certain virtual golf equipment may be purchased by players only when they reach a certain level, with the equipment available to higher-level players generally being of higher quality (e.g. clubs that hit the ball farther and more accurately).